 So, who is this bloke?

-Charles has run song writing, vocal and performance workshops over the last 10 years with a wide cross section of the Victorian community.
-With Living Music he has worked in the Juvenile Justice system and with those in disadvantaged situations such as at Gateway.
-With the Festival of Healthy Living and the Berry St organisation he has taught song writing in country Victorian schools.
-He has facilitated youth song writing and performance programs with Whitehorse, Pakenham and the City of Wodonga Councils, and with the Karen Community at the Newport Substation.
+Charles has run songwriting, vocal and performance workshops over the last 15 years with a wide cross-section of the Victorian community.
+With Living Music he has worked in the Juvenile Justice system and also worked with those in disadvantaged situations via Gateway House.
+At organisations such as the Festival of Healthy Living and the Berry St, he has taught songwriting in country Victorian schools.
+Charles has facilitated songwriting and performance programs with Whitehorse, Pakenham and the City of Wodonga Councils and with Karen(Burmese /Thai) refugees at the Newport Substation.

 Charles currently teaches songwriting and lyric writing at the University Of Tasmania and JMC and is a guest songwriting lecturer at Collarts, AIM, Melbourne Polytechnic and Southern Cross University.

 For the last 11 years, he has run one-on-one and group songwriting workshops and performance nights, mentoring young or inexperienced Victorian songwriters, in conjunction with APRA/AMCOS and The Push, CreativeVictoria and The Australian Council for the Arts with the program Push Songs.

 Charles recently completed a Masters In Music from the University of Tasmania and is also an Ambassador for APRA/AMCOS.